argha1992/Transport-on-active-membrane/README.md

-# Molecular Dynamics Simulation Analysis Toolkit
+# Toolkit used in "Transport of molecules is temperature independent on active membranes"

-This collection of Python scripts offers a suite of tools for analyzing the dynamics of lipid membrane and lattice particle simulations.
-The toolkit is designed for researchers in biophysics, computational chemistry, and related fields, providing insights into membrane fluidity, tracer mobility, and the effects of active processes.
+This collection of Python scripts offers a suite of tools for analyzing the dynamics of lipid membrane molecular dynamics simulation and lattice particle kinetic monte-carlo simulations.

 ## Scripts Overview

-## Codes for MARTINI v3.0 lipids
+## Codes for the coarse-grained MARTINI v3.0 lipids (GROMACS formatted .tpr and .trr)

 #### `correlated_flow.py`
 Calculates displacement vectors and displacement-displacement correlations (DDC) for lipid molecules.
 It helps in understanding the collective behavior of lipids, essential for studying membrane fluidity and molecule interactions.